 written 30.06.1990 ~ edited 10.04.2011

-BALADIN’S DREAM & OTHER TALES – VII
+BALADIN’S DREAM & OTHER TALES – IX

 To celebrate the launch of this FIRST EDITION of a self-published pamphlet containing all 11 poems in the Complete Collection of BALADIN’S DREAM and OTHER TALES by edenbray, along with full Authors Notes, I am offering a signed, printed hard-copy for just £5 inc. post/packing for orders within the United Kingdom and £6.50 inc. shipping for orders outside the UK ~ This is a limited time offer!